📰 Renewable Energy NewsRE News

 Upload your proposal — the analyzer flags battery sizing mismatches, missing surge specs, overpriced configurations, and bundling tricks designed to hide the real cost per kWh.

-Analyze My Bid →Our recommendation
+Analyze My Bid →

 For 2026 residential installations: